Chinese Culture Center: Beginning operations

 Early activities were marked by a desire to be non-controversial and non-political because of tense Taiwanese-PRC relations and factions within Chinatown.

 The center began hosting workshops and classes on Mandarin language, folklore, martial arts, music, painting and calligraphy, crafts, drama, dance, and shadow play.
 It also held celebrations of the Spring Festival and Mid-Autumn Festival.
 Docent-guided tours of Chinatown began in 1974.

 Some of the CCC's early art programs were coordinated with local museums, such as the Asian Art Museum of San Francisco.

 1980s and 1990s

 1989, CCC received a grant to implement an annual program called In Search of Roots.
 Each year, ten American-born Chinese youth interns who wished to trace their ancestries to the Pearl River Delta, under CCC guidance, researched their family histories, visited their ancestral villages, and contributed findings to an annual CCC exhibit.

 Following relaxation of US-PRC relations, CCC began sponsoring public lectures on Chinese arts and culture by scholars.
-After the Chinese economic reform and democracy in the Republic of China on Taiwan, the Two Chinas became less hostile, so older Chinatown organizations began to cooperate with the Chinese Culture Center in the 1990s.
+After the reform and opening up in China and democracy in the Republic of China on Taiwan, the Two Chinas became less hostile, so older Chinatown organizations began to cooperate with the Chinese Culture Center in the 1990s.